 My favorite tidbit of knowledge here is that one of the brewers, Árnason, likes to ferment everything: sauerkraut, kimchi, kefir, and kombucha to name a few.
 A man after my own heart.

 See the full list of Borg Brugghús beers.

 When I say Birkir, I mean the Icelandic snaps and not the soccer [American soccer] player.
-I still don’t quite understand the difference between schnapps and snaps besides the more Sweedish origin.
+I still don’t quite understand the difference between schnapps and snaps beside the more Sweedish origin.
 If you know, please tell me.